 - a.
 Short-term money-market securities are valued using either closing mid-market prices or discounted cash flows based on current market yields, when closing mid-market prices are unavailable. - b.
-Bonds are valued on the basis of quoted closing mid-market prices.
+Bonds, including both nominal and real return, are valued on the basis of quoted closing mid-market prices.
 If quoted closing mid-market prices are not available, estimated values are calculated using discounted cash flows based on current market yields and comparable securities, as appropriate. - c.
+Securities sold under agreements to repurchase and securities purchased under agreements to resell are valued using discounted cash flows based on current market yields. - d.
 Public equities are valued at quoted market closing prices.
 When the market for a public equity is not active or when there are restrictions on the sale of all or part of a public equity imposed on the Plan by external parties, management estimates the fair value by using appropriate techniques including valuation models.

-- d.
-Real estate, private equities, infrastructure and timber are valued based on estimated fair values determined by using appropriate techniques and best estimates by management, appraisers, or both.
+- e.
+Real estate, private equities, infrastructure and timberland are valued based on estimated fair values determined by using appropriate techniques and best estimates by management, appraisers, or both.
 Where external appraisers are engaged to perform the valuation, management ensures the appraisers are independent and compares the assumptions used by the appraisers with management's expectations based on current market conditions and industry practice to ensure the valuation captures the business and economic conditions specific to the investment. - At least 70% of the value of the rental property portfolio covering all product types and geographic regions is independently appraised annually.
 At a minimum, 90% of the real estate portfolio will be valued by independent appraisers at least every three years.
-The same appraisal firm is not permitted to value the same property more than three years in a row. - e.
+The same appraisal firm is not permitted to value the same property more than three years in a row. - f.
 Derivative financial instruments are recorded at fair value using market prices where available.
-Where quoted market values are not readily available, appropriate alternative valuation techniques are used to determine fair value. - f.
+Where quoted market values are not readily available, appropriate alternative valuation techniques are used to determine fair value.
+In determining fair value, consideration is also given to the credit risk of the counterparty. - g.
 Alternative investments, comprised of hedge funds and managed futures accounts, are recorded at fair value based on net asset values obtained from each of the funds' administrators.
 These net asset values are reviewed by management.